-The Government Bond Programme is an initiative of the Hong Kong Special Administrative Region Government to develop the local bond market in Hong Kong.
-The overriding objective of the Programme is to promote the further and sustainable development of the local bond market through systematic issuance of government bonds.
+The Government Bond Programme is an initiative of the Government to develop the local bond market.
+The primary objective of the Programme is to promote the further and sustainable development of the local bond market through systematic issuance of government bonds.

 The Programme intends to achieve the objective in the following ways:

 to ensure a steady and consistent supply of public-debt paper